barriers to accessing health care in the drc

 Real-time data sourced from the DHIS2 data management system on the number of people accessing primary health care in ASSP-assisted health areas from 2014 to 2018.

-Over 26 million people sought care at ASSP-assisted health centers over the course of the six-year project.
+44.7 million people sought care at ASSP and ASSR assisted health centers over the course of the two projects.